 The Basics of Credit Card Funding

-For starters, you have to find the right credit card for making bank deposits without getting hit with cash advance fees.
+For starters, you have to find the right type of credit card for making bank deposits without getting hit with cash advance fees.

 When you do find the right card that you fund your new bank with, your credit card issuer regards the deposit as a purchase like any other.